-Yet again, researchers at the University of New South Wales have taken new steps towards our quantum future.
+Yet again, researchers at the University of New South Wales have taken new steps towards our quantum computing future.
 The researchers have published a paper that outlines the design of a quantum computer chip, manufacturable via existing semiconductor tech – one step closer to silicon quantum machines.

 This isn’t the first time we’ve heard about UNSW in 2017.
 Another group of researchers, led by Andrea Morello and Guilherme Tosi, proposed a ‘flip-flop qubit’ at the start of the year, which would allow for qubits to be produced similarly to current transistors.